 The resulting reduction in value stems from the car accident.
 When that accident was not your fault, you deserve compensation for it.

-These types of diminished value claims are also known as:
+In California, these types of diminished value claims are also known as:

 - inherent diminished value,